missinglinks/link-navi/README.md

 # link-navi

 Python module for extracting hyperlinks from strings.
-Also gathers additional metadata for the link (e.g. if its a youtube video: video statistics and channel name).
+Also gathers additional metadata for links (e.g. if its a youtube video: video statistics and channel name).

 Currently identifies the following links:
 * Youtube